Psychology/Criminology Graduate Teaching Assistant

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for working with children and your understanding of SEND/SEMH needs.
 Mention specific experiences that demonstrate your ability to support children with challenging behaviours.

 Highlight Relevant Experience: In your application, clearly outline any previous roles or volunteer work related to child mental health services or educational settings.
-This could include internships, placements, or even personal experiences that have prepared you for this role.
+This could include internships, placements, or even relevant coursework.

 Show Enthusiasm for Training: Express your willingness to learn and adapt by mentioning your openness to training in suitable interventions and approaches.
-This shows that you are proactive and committed to developing your skills in supporting children effectively.
+This shows that you are proactive and committed to professional development.

 How to prepare for a job interview at Click To Hired